TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Setting

-You can set schedule function on Schedule page (Please go to "Setting → Advance → Schedule → Setting").
-For more details, you can check Section 7.5.
+You can set the schedule function on the Schedule page (go to "Setting → Advance → Schedule → Setting").
+For more details, see Section 7.5.

 7.3 HTTP event

-Use this menu to set up for capturing and sending images to an HTTP server.
-By using HTTP client function, you can send the image file and audio file which has been shot and recorded linked with the built-in motion detection function to HTTP server.
-HTTP client setting menu is composed of two items, General and Alarm sending.
+Use this menu to set up capturing and sending images to an HTTP server.
+By using the HTTP client function, you can send the image and audio files that have been captured and recorded, linked with the built-in motion detection function, to the HTTP server.
+The HTTP client setting menu consists of two items: General and Alarm sending.

 Note:

-- The setting of URL should be the same as CGI.
+- The URL setting should be the same as the CGI.

 7.3.2 Alarm sending

 Set to send the mail with connection to the alarm detection by the built-in motion detection function.
-Select On to send the image and audio file to HTTP server linked with the alarm detection.
+Select On to send the image and audio files to the HTTP server linked with the alarm detection.

 > Alarm

-- Motion detection: Click it for using Motion Detection function as a sensor.
-You can set motion detection function on the motion detection function page.
+- Motion detection: Click to use the Motion Detection function as a sensor.
+You can configure the motion detection function on the motion detection function page.

 Motion detection